LSAT Tutors in Louisville, KY

 I have been a private tutor for over five years teaching all levels of mathematics, programming, physics and chemistry .
 During my time at university I have been a teaching assistant, a tutor and a grader for numerous computer science classes including Operating Systems...

-Cornell University LSAT (172) - 99th %ile Over 8 years of experience LSAT professional
+Cornell University; LSAT (172) - 99th %ile; More than 13 years of experience as a professional full-time one-one-one LSAT tutor

 LSAT Tutoring in Louisville, KY